infographicsgroup/sapera-components/README.md

 ## Storybook
 To run Storybook use: `yarn start:storybook`. (served on http:localhost:9009)<br/>
+A storybook preview is automatically built on every commit (`deploy-storybook` step) generating unique preview URL.
-The storybook is automatically build and deployed with every `master` branch commit and served using Netlify.
+The storybook is automatically built and deployed with every `master` branch commit and served using Netlify.

 ## Testing
 Testing works with [jest](https://jestjs.io/)<br/>